Where to find Elmer’s Big Parade in Plymouth

 Something firmly fixed on our 2019 Devon summer bucket list is Elmer’s Big Parade in Plymouth.
 This family-friendly art trail around the seafront city in South Devon is just the thing to get kids out exploring.
 Plus it’s in aid of an incredible cause, St Luke’s Hospice Plymouth.

-Here’s everything you need to know about taking part in the trail and how it’s going to make a difference here in Devon.
+Here’s everything you need to know about taking part in the trail, where to get an Elmer’s Big Parade trail map, and how it’s going to make a difference here in Devon.

 Why Elmer is coming to Plymouth, Devon